AI-estimated baseline profile. Be the first to log a session!

 What does Jinggu Aged "Zi Cha" Purple Loose Leaf Ripe Pu-erh Tea taste like?

-This dark from Yunnan, China offers a distinctive drinking experience.
 This aged Purple Pu-erh offers an ultra-velvety smooth experience, unfolding with layers of creamy sweetness and delightful fruit juice notes.
 Its unique character, cultivated through wet piling and e.
-It sits in the "Creamy" and "Sweet" and "Fruity" flavor families, so expect a cup that leans creamy and sweet and fruity.
+It leans creamy, sweet and fruity.

 How should I brew Jinggu Aged "Zi Cha" Purple Loose Leaf Ripe Pu-erh Tea?